LulinZhang/MicMacTiePHistoP/README.md

 The dataset consists of:
   * 6 images taken in epoch 1971 (tif)
   * 2 images taken in epoch 2014 (tif)
-  * 1 fold of orientations of epoch 2014
+  * 1 folder of orientations of epoch 2014
   * 1 configuration file of the camera (xml)

 ## 1. Intra-epoch processing